Carol Gilligan: Psychology

-Gilligan developed her own stages of moral development with the idea that women make moral and ethical decision based on how they will affect others in mind.
+Gilligan developed her own stages of moral development with the idea that women make moral and ethical decisions based on how they will affect others in mind.
 She followed Kohlberg's stages of preconventional, conventional, and postconventional morality, but she based these upon her research with women rather than men, a major advance in psychological theory.
 These three stages also have two transitions between the three steps of morality.

 The first stage is pre-conventional morality.
 This stage revolves around self-interest and survival.
 When a conflict arises between the needs of oneself and the needs of others, a woman will choose her own needs first.
 Transition number one states that during this transition, a woman realizes her responsibility for others and that she could have previously been thinking selfishly.
 The second stage of three is conventional morality.
 This stage revolves around being selfless and prioritizing care for others.
 A woman realizes the needs of others and cares for them over herself, leading to self-sacrifice.
 After the second stage is the second of the two transitions.
 Transition two states that during the second transition, a woman realizes her needs are just as important as the needs of others.
 She realizes she must balance the needs of herself and the needs of others.
 This is a shift from "goodness" to "truth" as she honestly assesses the needs of each, not just as a responsibility.
 Finally, the third stage is post-conventional morality.
 This stage involves women paying attention to how their actions affect others, and taking responsibility for those consequences, good and bad.
 Women also take control of their own lives and show strong care for others.
 Here, a woman realizes the needs of herself are just as important as the needs of others, thus leading to the universal ethic of care and concern.

-In a Different Voice by Gilligan goes deeper into her criticism of Kohlberg and the moral development stages of women, and was one of the accomplishments that put her at the forefront of the feminist movement.
+In a Different Voice goes deeper into Gilligan's criticism of Kohlberg and the stages of moral development of women, and was one of the accomplishments that put her at the forefront of the feminist movement.

-Selected works

-Writing
+Philosophy

 As a feminist, Gilligan has many works on women, especially girls during the time of adolescence.
 The following works are a few of her most notable pieces.